dreamster/arduino_lib/README.md

 Using
 -----

-Instanciate features without any parameters to use them.
+Instantiate features without any parameters to use them.

     Motors motors;
     InfraredSensors ir_sensors;